Shell says Ho-Ho pipeline shut after leak in Texas

-NEW YORK (Reuters) - Royal Dutch Shell RDSA.L on Friday said construction crew members punctured its Houston-to-Houma (Ho-Ho) pipeline near Port Neches, Texas, on Thursday afternoon, releasing 364 barrels of crude oil.
+NEW YORK, March 7 (Reuters) - Royal Dutch Shell on Friday said construction crew members punctured its Houston-to-Houma (Ho-Ho) pipeline near Port Neches, Texas, on Thursday afternoon, releasing 364 barrels of crude oil.

 The company said it shut the pipeline after the leak.
 Emergency crews and first responders were deployed to the scene and are using absorbent booms to contain the oil, Shell said.